Fisher Information Perspective of Pauli's Electron: Introduction

 A fundamental problem in the fluid mechanical interpretation of quantum mechanics still exist.
 This refers to the meaning of thermodynamic quantities which are part of fluid mechanics.
 In thermodynamics Concepts like specific enthalpy, pressure and temperature are derivatives of the specific internal energy which is given in terms of the equation of state as function of entropy and density.
 The internal energy is a part of any Lagrangian density attempting to describe fluid dynamics.
 The form of the internal energy can in principle be explained on the basis of the microscopic composition of the fluid, that is the atoms and molecules from which the fluid is composed and their interactions using statistical mechanics.
 However, the quantum fluid has no microscopic structure and yet analysis of the equations of both the spin less \cite{Madelung,Complex} and spin \cite{Spflu} quantum fluid dynamics shows that terms analogue to internal energies appear in both cases.
 The question then arises where do those internal energies come from, surely one would not suggest that the quantum fluid has a microscopic sub structure as this will defy the conception of the electron as a fundamental particle.
-The answer to this question seems to come from an entirely different discipline of measurement theory \cite{Fisher}.
+The answer to this question seems to come from an entirely different discipline of measurement theory \cite{Fisher,Fisherspin}.
 Fisher information a basic notion of measurement theory is a measure of the quality of the measurement of any quantity.
-It will be shown that this concept is proportional to the internal energy of a spin less electron and can explain most parts of the internal energy of an electron with spin.
+It was shown \cite{Fisherspin} that this concept is proportional to the internal energy of a spin less electron and can explain parts of the internal energy of an electron with spin.
 An attempt to unify most physical theories using Fisher information is described in a book by Frieden \cite{Frieden}.
+It was conjectured \cite{Fisherspin2} that there exist a velocity field such that the Fisher information will given a complete explanation for the spin fluid internal energy.
+It was also suggested that one may define comoving scalar fields as in ideal fluid mechanics, however, this was only demonstrated implicitly but not explicitly.
+A common feature of previous work on the fluid \& Fisher information interpretation of quantum mechanics, is the negligence of electromagnetic interaction thus setting the vector potential to zero.
+This makes sense as the classical ideal fluids discussed in the literature are not charged.
+Hence, in order to make the comparison easier to comprehend the vector potential should be neglected.
+However, one cannot claim a complete description of quantum mechanics lacking a vector potential thus ignoring important quantum phenomena such as the Zeeman effect which depends on a vector potential through the magnetic field.